creature/piccle/NOTES.md

 v0.1
 - Test it works on other computers
-- Show focal length in metadata.
-I wonder if we can see whether a camera has a fixed lens in the metadata?
-- Downcase location names
 - Better iPad display
 - Update readme
 - Remove "noindex" tag in header.